GeorgeOfGithub/AlgoData/week5.md

 ## 4.3
 now t is added after x, but t.next is t again and therefore it doesnt work

 ## 6.1
+We go through each entity in the linked list and see if x is lower than the number and x.next is higher or equal to the number and if that is true then we say x.next is the new number and x.next.next is equal to the earlier x.next

+## 6.2
+If you are allowed to do x.next.next.next... until you are halfway through the n integers, then yes it is faster.
+If not, then no it is not faster, because you can't do it.

+## 7

+## 8.1

+## 8.2

+## 8.3

+## 9.1

+## 9.2